 A motorcycle accident can be one of the most harrowing experiences in one’s life.
-The risks for injury or damage to your vehicle is rather high and makes avoiding an accident a vital key in any biker’s life.
-So what are a few simple steps you can take to lower your risk for getting into a motorcycle accident?
-Well let’s break down a few simple strategies that just might help keep you out of an accident.
+The risks for injury or damage to your vehicle are rather high and make avoiding an accident a vital key in any biker’s life.
+So what are a few simple steps you can take to lower your risk of getting into a motorcycle accident?
+Well, let’s break down a few simple strategies that just might help keep you out of an accident.

 Understand That Nobody Can See You